ThePrincelle/ThePrincelle/README.md

 To entertain myself, I watch TV shows and movies, read books, [listen to a LOT of music](https://music.apple.com/profile/ThePrincelle) and sing once in a while...

-🔭 I’m currently working on making websites with TailwindCSS + Next.
+🔭 I’m currently working on my nuxt portfolio with TailwindCSS + Nuxt.

 🌱 I’m currently learning AI & ML.